 You Will Not Evade Me: Once a guard starts chasing you or shooting at you, he will let out one of the many variations of threats available to his NPC.
 Including ones containing the famous "taffer" swearword.

 Complaining about Complaining: A favourite pastime of his, especially on occassions when he's seen guarding alone.
 He likes to mumble complaints quite a bit, as well as often voicing his annoyance in front of his pal, Smart Guard.

 Establishing Character Moment: The by now memetic "bearpits conversation".
 It's the very first debate he has with Smart Guard in the series, triggered and overheard by the player after exploring merely the first couple of meters in the first proper mission of The Dark Project.
 The Dumb Guard is the first person you hear in the conversation.

 Establishing Character Moment: The by now memetic "bearpits conversation".
-It's the very first debate he has with Dumb Guard in the series, triggered and overheard by the player after exploring merely the first couple of meters in the first proper mission of The Dark Project.
+It's the very first debate he has with Dumb Guard in the series, triggered and overheard by the player after walking forward the first couple of meters in the first proper mission of The Dark Project.
 The Smart Guard is the second person you hear in the conversation.

 Fan Nickname: "Jored" or "Nick".
 Purely Fanon this time, though some of the guards in the earlier games do mention a certain Jored in their quips from time to time.

 Bloody Hilarious: Their increasingly ridiculous arguing over the moral integrity of their employers ends with a bloody shoot-out with bows.